Sopra-FS24-group-30/sopra-fs24-group-30-server/README.md

 #### Ultimate Attack (Phase 1)

-Each Player has an Ultimate Attack, which can be used once per Game, at the beginning of ones Turn, instead of using an Item.
+Each Player has an Ultimate Attack, which can be used once per Game, at the beginning of ones Turn, instead of using an Item.<br>
+The starting Player may not use their Ultimate Attack on their first Turn, in order to keep the game balancend.

 | Ultimate Name | Effect |
 |---|---|